fatiando/2023-kegs/extended-abstract/README.md

 Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are pioneer examples.

-Fast-forwarding to this millennia, the popularity that the Python language developed among every scientific field planted the seed for an ever-growing open-source geoscientific ecosystem.
+Fast-forwarding to this millennia, the popularity of the Python language among every scientific field planted the seed for an ever-growing open-source geoscientific ecosystem.
 Python tools aimed to solve geoscientific problems proliferated, specially since the beginnings of the second decade of the century.